Generic Name: guanidine (GWAN ih deen)

 Common side effects may include:

-numbness, tingling, or cold feeling (especially in your face, hands, or feet);
+numbness or tingling (especially in your face, hands, or feet);

 dry mouth, upset stomach, loss of appetite;